Skip to Content

 • Tuna.
 White albacore tuna has a lighter flavor and a chunky robust texture that holds up to the other ingredients.

 • Olives.
-A mix of green and black olives gives the healthy tuna salad an edgy Mediterranean flavor.
+A mix of green and black olives gives the tuna salad an edgy Mediterranean flavor.

 • Bell pepper.
 Red bell pepper adds a slight sweetness and a crisp texture.